OvermindDL1/protocol_ex/README.md

 end
 ```

-Plain heads **must** be implemented in an implementation, not to do so will raise an error.
+Plain heads **must** be implemented in an implementation, not doing so will raise an error.

 Full body functions supply the fallback, if an implementation does not supply an implementation of it then it will fall back to the fallback implementation.